HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 approximation designed to improve understanding of the full collection of C-CDA section templates.

 <table><tr><td><img src="Figure 5 Visualizing C-CDA section templates by applying the SOAP framework.png" /></td></tr></table>
-**Figure 5: Visualizing C-CDA section templates by applying the SOAP framework**
+**Visualizing C-CDA section templates by applying the SOAP framework**

 ##### A More Meaningful Patient Story Using C-CDA: Tell it.
 Use it.
 Share it.